alecbcs/hyprspace/README.md

 ### Add Each Machine As A Peer Of The Other

-Now that we've got a set of configurations we'll want to tell the machines about eachother.
+Now that we've got a set of configurations we'll want to tell the machines about each other.
 By default Hyprspace will put the interface configurations in `/etc/hyprspace/interface-name.yaml`.
 So for our example we'll run